nite-stocker/python-cli-editable-install/README.md

 ## Use as a template

-To reuse this project for other CLI tools:
+To reuse this project for other CLI scripts:

 - Duplicate the folder
-- Rename the `snakesay` module and CLI command
+- Rename the `snakesay` module and CLI script command
 - Update `pyproject.toml`, `__main__.py`, and documentation

 Thank you for following along!